Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - `TurretOffset` tag for voxel turreted TechnoTypes now accepts FLH (forward, lateral, height) values like `TurretOffset=F,L` or `TurretOffset=F,L,H`, which means turret location can be adjusted in all three axes.
 - `InfiniteMindControl` with `Damage=1` can now control more than 1 unit.
 - Aircraft with `Fighter` set to false or those using strafing pattern (weapon projectile `ROT` is below 2) now take weapon's `Burst` into accord for all shots instead of just the first one.
-- `EMEffect` used for random AnimList pick is now replaced by a new tag `AnimList.PickRandom` with no side effect.
-(EMEffect=yes on AA inviso projectile deals no damage to units in movement)
 - Vehicles using `DeployFire` will now use `DeployFireWeapon` for firing the deploy weapon if explicitly set, if not it behaves like previously (`Primary` if can fire, `Secondary` if not) and respect `FireOnce` setting on weapon and any stop commands issued during firing.
 If `FireOnce` is set to true the unit won't accept further deploy commands for number of frames that is equal to whichever is smaller between weapon `ROF` and `[Unload]` -> `Rate` times 900.
 - Infantry with `DeployFireWeapon=-1` can now fire both weapons (decided by its target), regardless of deployed or not.